mulesoft-consulting/ci-hello-world/README.md

 </p></details>
 <p></p>

-Once the configuration is done you can test your deployment to mavne repository (e.g. Nexus) by running the command `mvn clean deploy`.
+Once the configuration is done you can test your deployment to maven repository (e.g. Nexus) by running the command `mvn clean deploy`.
 If command was executed successfully new package should be visible in Nexus (either under snapshots or under releases, depending on the project version, e.g. `<version>1.0.6-SNAPSHOT</version>` would create a pacakge under snapshots).

 ## MUnit